Women’s Affairs Technical Committee (WATC)

 - WATC has not released financial information since 2013.
 According to information released by donors, WATC has received grants from the European Union and Diakonia (See below for funding table).

-- WATC received $674,000 in core funding for 2014-17 from the Human Rights and International Humanitarian Law Secretariat (joint funding from Denmark, Sweden, Switzerland, and the Netherlands).
+- WATC received $674,000 in core funding for 2014-17 from the Human Rights and International Humanitarian Law Secretariat (a joint funding mechanism of Denmark, Sweden, Switzerland, and the Netherlands that closed in 2017).

 - WATC rhetoric includes accusations of “apartheid” and “ethnic cleansing,” as well as supporting a Palestinian “right of return.”